opengeospatial/geoparquet/format-specs/geoparquet.md

 It is reasonable for implementations to require that one of the above `id` elements are present and skip further tests to determine if the CRS is functionally equivalent with OGC:CRS84.

 Note: EPSG:4326 and OGC:CRS84 are equivalent with respect to this specification because this specification specifically overrides the coordinate axis order in the `crs` to be longitude-latitude.

+## File Extension

+It is RECOMMENDED to use `.parquet` as the file extension for a GeoParquet file.
+This provides the best interoperability with existing Parquet tools.
+The file extension `.geoparquet` SHOULD NOT be used.